anOsuPlayer/Moona/GUIDE.md

 > NOTE: Some packages will be marked as *dependent*, *essential* and *not-dependent*, learn more about what these terms mean by consulting the [dependencies](#dependencies) paragraph in this file.

-In the first place, there is the most important package of them all, containing all the others: the **moonaFramework** package.
+In the first place, there is the most important package of them all, containing all the others: the [**moonaFramework** package](https://github.com/anOsuPlayer/Moona/wiki/.moonaFramework).
 This particular one is the root of all the other sub-packages (which means all the other packages will be named *moonaFramework.(something)*. for practical reasons, you'll see only their name).
 This package also contains the *root classes* of the framework (like, for example, the [Moona class](#moona-class), which you'll see in a bit).

-Below this text you'll find a list containing all the packages in this framework.
-Each of them will have a link that will lead you to a *wiki page*, that wiki page will answer all your questions about the classes in it.

-* *[dependent]* **.process** package: Contains the whole *process framework* part of Moona.
-You'll be able to learn more about Processes in the relative page.

-* *[essential]* **.util** package: It's the part of Moona which contains all those objects that *serve specific purposes around the framework, but are not specific enough to be put somewhere else*.
-Jokes aside, this package basically consists in a collection of objects that are meant to make Moona's features more accessible and easy-to-code.
-Also, they are meant for programmers to use them as they please, wherever they want (some of them being, in my opinion, very useful, they'll hopefully satisfy some of your needs).

-> NOTE: as new packages will be added, I will immediately add them to this list followed by the usual brief description!.
+As menitoned, the moonaFramework package *contains all the others*.
+If you wanted a place to consult the full list of packages inside Moona, you could check the [Wiki Page](https://github.com/anOsuPlayer/Moona/wiki/.moonaFramework): here, once every new update gets dropped, you'll find all the old and newly added packages, with their relative description.

 ### Some Practical Use...

 As mentioned above, words such as *dependent*, *essential* and *non-dependent* will be clarified further on but, for now, I will just briefly talk about the way all those packages will be organized upon a release:

-* *non-dependent AND essential packages* are going to have a **standalone release** as a .jar file released along with the full .jar containing Moona as a whole.
+* *non-dependent packages* are going to have a **standalone release** as a .jar file released along with the full .jar containing Moona as a whole.
 This was thought in order to make people access only features they're looking for when not interested to download the entire framework (which, with each passing update, might get *very heavy* in terms of download size, too).

 * *dependent packages* will **NOT** be released as standalone .jar files, this is because of their objects *directly depending from the Moona class* (to keep this brief, dependent objects are those that *cannot live without the Moona class*).